seven-dillenia/DAI-Codex/assets/codex/tales/maker.md

-Maker songMaker (Orlais) songMaker
+Maker
-Have you left me hereTemple
+Have you left me here

+Temple
-Sacred AshesTragic
+Sacred Ashes

+Tragic
-Mark upon our landSky fall
+Mark upon our land

+Sky fall
-Let darkness reign on theeNow flee
+Let darkness reign on thee

+Now flee
-From the dragon's heartWarring
+From the dragon's heart

+Warring
-Battle-scarred eyesBreach
+Battle-scarred eyes

+Breach
-Into the Fade has comeDemon
+Into the Fade has come

+Demon
 Please spare my life
+And our sons

-And our sons—As performed by the bard Maryden Halewell
+——As performed by the bard Maryden Halewell